ESPADA: Execution Speedup via Semantics Aware Demonstration Data Downsampling for Imitation Learning: Experiments

 \subsection{Ablations}

-We ablate the effect of gripper–object distance \( r \) and the VLM scene description using four variants: w/o \( r \), w/o description, w/o both, and our full model (Table~\ref{tab:ablation_combined}).
+\paragraph{Semantic cue ablation.} We ablate the effect of gripper–object distance \( r \) and the VLM scene description using four variants: w/o \( r \), w/o description, w/o both, and our full model (Table~\ref{tab:ablation_combined}).
 We report IoU and the predicted number of segments with respect to the ground-truth segmentation.

 For \textbf{Insertion}, removing \( r \) collapses IoU (0.5166 → 0.0224), indicating that $r$ is essential for alignment-sensitive interactions.
 For \textbf{Transfer Cube}, dropping the description sharply reduces IoU (0.3064 → 0.0584), suggesting that textual cues help disambiguate phases with similar geometry.
 All variants recover the correct number of segments, but only our full model achieves tight temporal alignment.
+Overall, this ablation confirms that both spatial relations and semantic descriptions are necessary for high-fidelity segmentation.

-Overall, this ablation confirms that the $r$ value encodes precise temporal segmentation cues, while scene description provides semantic grounding, and both are necessary for high-fidelity alignment.
+\paragraph{Gripper-event ablation.} We also ablate the gripper-event signal used for precision-phase forcing.
+Removing this signal leads to moderate performance degradation (e.g., ACT Transfer Cube 72\%→62\%, DP Insertion 26\%→10\%), indicating that gripper events provide helpful semantic cues for interaction phases but are not required for ESPADA to function.